RoboHubEindhoven-User/ur3_ros_assignment_2/README.md

 ## Step by step:

-- Try to get your robot arm in rviz with Moveit! so you can drag the eef arround.
+- Try to get your robot arm in rviz with Moveit! so you can drag the end-effector around.
 Also make sure you can plan and execute properly.
 - Make the controller for Moveit! in a python program.
 It should be able to move the robot to a specific position in space.
 - Make a statemachine that can send a position to your controller program.
 - Make sure the robot makes no complicated moves or collides with its surroundings (including the ground) in rviz.